Smart Optimistic Rollups#

 Since the PVM is deterministic and the inputs are completely determined by the Layer 1 rollups inbox and the reveal channel, there is only one honest commitment.
 In other words, if two distinct commitments are published for the same commitment period, one of them must be wrong.

-Notice that, to publish a commitment, an operator must provide a deposit of 10,000 tez.
-For this reason, the operator is said to be a staker.
-Several users can stake on the same commitment.
-When a staker S publishes a new commitment based on a commitment that S is staking on, S does not have to provide a new deposit: the deposit also applies to this new commitment.
+Several committers can publish (and thus stake on) the same commitment.
+When a committer C publishes a new commitment based on a commitment that C has published, C does not have to provide a new deposit: the deposit also applies to this new commitment.

 There is no need to synchronize between operators: if two honest operators publish the same commitment for a given commitment period, the commitment will be published with two stakes on it.